 A will is the most common way to transfer assets upon the owner's death.
-But using a will alone often means some assets may be distributed through the legal process of probate—a public process that may invite scrutiny of a family’s wealth.
+But using a will alone often means some assets may be distributed through the legal process of probate—a public process that may invite scrutiny of a family’s wealth, and result in significant cost and delay.
 Fortunately, estate planning trusts can provide more control over how assets are distributed, and often help a family avoid the probate process.

 What is a trust?